How to Safely Give Children Over-the-Counter Medications

 When in doubt, ask a healthcare professional whether a medication or supplement is safe for your child based on his/her age and medical history as well as recommended dosing based on recent weights and other vital signs.

 We’ve all been there: Your child gets sick right after urgent care closes — or worse, in the middle of the night.
-So do...Read More
+So do you wait it out, or do you load up and head to the Children’s ER?
+Pediatric Emergency Physician Joey Gassen, MD, with...Read More